smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

      - Currently, the User ID must be all capital letters and not longer than 10 characters.

-     - Currently, the Password can be any characters, but it is limited to only 10 characters.
-(SMA intends to support 128-character passwords in the near future, as it already does for the Operator Replay Scripting tool.)
+     - The Password can be any characters, up to 128-characters for a password or a token.

    - Use the LSAM sub-menu 3, option 2, to register the User ID and Password.